QubesOS/qubes-core-admin-linux/doc/tools/qubes-vm-update.rst

     Maximum number of VMs configured simultaneously (default: number of cpus) --log LOG
     Provide logging level.
-Values: DEBUG, INFO (default), WARNING, ERROR, CRITICAL
+Values: DEBUG, INFO (default), WARNING, ERROR, CRITICAL --signal-no-updates
+    Return exit code 100 instead of 0 if there is no updates available.

 --no-progress
     Do not show upgrading progress